-When the weather's fine, spend a leisurely lunch or relaxed dinner at one of London's many outdoor eating places.
+Spend a leisurely lunch or relaxed dinner at one of London's many alfresco eating spots.

 Best London rooftops

 Head up to the 14th floor of The Hoxton's Southwark hotel and gaze out at the stunning views from Seabird, a seafood restaurant with one of London's longest oyster lists.
 Enjoy the selection of sea-to-table offerings and choose a refreshing beverage from the extensive drinks menu.

 Step into the glass lifts at One New Change and head up to the rooftop at Madison to enjoy unrivalled views over St Paul's Cathedral.
 Enjoy stunning panoramas of the London skyline while feasting on food from the Manhattan style restaurant, or sip creative cocktails from the bar which can be enjoyed all year round.

 Enjoy views over the City of London from a different perspective at Coq d'Argentand its penthouse on top of No. 1 Poultry.
 The venue's stylish roof terrace and beautifully manicured gardens make it an ideal upmarket alfresco destination.
 Once you've taken a few photos, choose from a menu of classic French dishes with contemporary flavours.

 Enjoy hot toddies and get into the Christmas spirit at Pergola Paddington.
 Head to the top floor for food and drink in the open-air winter wonderland forest (from 12 Nov) and check out the Alpine Winter Hall on the lower level for more festive fun.

 From Sushisamba's terrace, which is perched on the 39th floor of 110 Bishopsgate, you'll be able to see London landmarks for miles around as you sample fusion cuisine combining flavours from Japan, Brazil and Peru.
 This restaurant has some of the best views in London.